muriloloffi/symfony_banking_system/README.md

 ## Setting up the environment

-This README is written for work environments with any Linux distro or WSL2.
+Notice: This README is for work environments with Linux distros or Windows Subsystem for Linux 2 (WSL2).
-You will need three tools installed: git, docker and docker-compose.
+That being said, you will need three tools installed: git, docker and docker-compose.

 ### Clone this repository;